quchen/articles/great_things_about_haskell.md

 Immutability
 ------------

-In C, `x = 3; x = 4;` sets `x` to `4`.
+In a language like C, `x = 3; x = 4;` sets `x` to `4`.
 The same line in Haskell would imply that `3 = 4` and the compiler would raise a critical error.
 All variables in Haskell are immutable, you can define them once, but then they're set in stone.

 Immutability, next to purity, is probably the other concept that seems extremely odd and impractical.
 But again, it guarantees certain things about the code.
-In fact, mutability is the number one enemy of concurrent programming, leading to the concept of locking mechanisms, but those are hard to build and even harder to debug.
-On the other hand, you never have to write a lock for an immutable variable.
+In fact, mutability is the number one enemy of parallel/concurrent programming, leading to the concept of locking mechanisms, but those are hard to build and even harder to debug.
+On the other hand, you never have to write a lock for an immutable variable, and you can *always* evaluate it in parallel.

+A valid argument against immutability is of course that updating a variable is often more efficient than allocating a new one, so it should have a negative impact on performance.
+However, this argument goes both ways: if you have an algorithm referring to a value that has been calculated before, the compiler can be sure that it hasn't changed, and can therefore combine multiple calculations of the same thing into a single pointer to the generated value.
+In fact, immutability opens the door to a huge amount of compiler optimizations that would be unfeasible to do in a mutable environment.